A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Image Credit: Depositphotos.

-9. Your Weather App Is for the Birds
+9. Your Weather App is for the Birds

 Calliope Hummingbird